Simes’ Cottage in Lotheni

 – sunrise between the Eastern Buttress and Devil’s Tooth –

-On top I collect reciprocal snacks from all and sundry who carried heavy packs up all the way up, while I had lightened mine.
+On top I collect delicious reciprocal snacks from all and sundry who carried heavy packs up all the way up, while I had lightened mine.

 MtAuxSources (1).jpg